 When a player touches the FinishPad, save their finish time to a DataStore-backed global leaderboard, then teleport them back to the start.
 Show a "You Finished!"
 UI for 3 seconds.

 The leaderboard is the lifeblood of an obby — players come back to beat their own time.
-Even a simple "Top 10 Fastest Times" list keeps people engaged.
+Even a simple "Top 10 Fastest Times" list gives people a reason to replay.
+For a nicer-looking board, see How to Create Roblox GUIs With AI.

 Step 6: Visual polish